edubart/minicoro/README.md

 # License

-MIT license, see LICENSE file for licensing information.
+Your choice of either Public Domain or MIT No Attribution, see LICENSE file.